Tuprott991/EventLens-Computer-Vision-Final-Project/README.md

 The dataset is structured as follows:
 - **Images**: Stored in folders corresponding to album IDs.
 - **Labels**: Defined in a JSON file (`event_type.json`) with multi-label annotations.
-You can find the full dataset (for both training and evaluating) at: https://www.kaggle.com/datasets/quanho02/thesis-cufed/data
+You can find the full dataset (for both training and evaluating) at: https://www.kaggle.com/datasets/quanho02/thesis-cufed/data (Thanks quanho02 to stored this dataset as his thesis dataset)